stafan26/integer-MPA-coprocessor/README.md

 K. Rudnicki, T. P. Stefanski, W. Zebrowski, "Open-Source Coprocessor for Integer Multiple Precision Arithmetic," Electronics, MDPI, 2020.

-This publication also includes the description of the coprocessor architecture.
+This publication also includes the description of the coprocessor architecture and results of benchmarks.
+It also includes the scheme of implementation on TySOM-1 board from Aldec.

 ---
 ## Manual